 How federal and state governments plan on helping renters

 As mentioned, renters are confused about their rights during the pandemic.
-The federal government’s solution is a $2 trillion stimulus package that aims to get money in the hands of struggling Americans.
+The federal government’s solution is a stimulus package that aims to get money in the hands of struggling Americans.
 State and local governments have taken a different approach and are freezing evictions.
 Here’s a breakdown of what you need to know:

 Federal relief for renters